 Our pomodoro sauce uses San Marzano tomatoes.
-This variety are ideal for sauces, thanks to their dense flesh, which provides the sauce with a thick texture.
+This variety are ideal for sauces, thanks to their dense flesh and fantastic fragrance.
 We’ve added garlic cloves for mellow sweetness, and salt to help enhance the natural sweetness of tomatoes.

 A pinch of chilli adds a very subtle yet welcome warmth to this sauce.
 It’s minimal, so doesn't overpower the tomatoes in the slightest.

 San Marzano tomatoes are Italy’s favourite for making both pizza and pasta sauces.
 These famed tomatoes have DOP status.
 In order to qualify for said status, the San Marzano tomatoes must be grown within a specific area surrounding Naples.
 The soil in this region is particularly fertile and is exposed to lots of sunshine.
 These factors are said to give the tomatoes extra flavour and nutrients.

 Our recipe makes enough for 2-3 people, but it’s easy to double depending on how many people you’re serving.

 - Grated parmesan or pecorino cheese to serve

 Method for pomodoro sauce

 - Tip the San Marzano tomatoes into a bowl, then crush between your hands to make a sauce.
 Dispose of the hard calyx.